Robust discrete complex analysis: A toolbox: Notation, assumptions and preliminaries

 \subsection{Graph notation and assumptions}

-Throughout this paper we work with an {infinite} undirected weighted planar graph $(\G;\rE^\G)$ embedded into a complex plane $\C$ so that all its edges are straight segments (see Fig.~\ref{Fig: grid-irreg}) which is assumed to satisfy the assumptions (a)--(d) given below.
-The notation $\Gamma\ss\C$ is fixed for the set of vertices which are understood as points in the complex plane (so $|u-v|$ means the Euclidean distance between $u,v\in\G$), and $\rE^\Gamma$ denotes the corresponding set of edges.
-Each edge $e\in\rE^\G$ is equipped with a positive \emph{weight} $\mathrm{w}_e$.
+Throughout this paper we work with an {infinite} undirected weighted planar graph $(\G;\mathrm{E}^\G)$ embedded into a complex plane $\C$ so that all of its edges are straight segments (see Figure~\ref{Fig: grid-irreg}), which is assumed to satisfy assumptions (a)--(d) given below.
+The notation $\Gamma\ss\C$ is fixed for the set of vertices which are understood as points in the complex plane (so $|u-v|$ means the Euclidean distance between $u,v\in\G$), and $\mathrm{E}^\Gamma$ denotes the corresponding set of edges.
+Each edge $e\in\mathrm{E} ^\G$ is equipped with a positive \emph{weight} $\mathrm{w}_e$.
 Note that, in general, these weights are \emph{not} related to the way how $\G$ is embedded into $\C$.
-We assume that $\G$ satisfy \begin{itemize} \item \textbf{(a)} \emph{uniformly bounded degrees:} there exists a constant $\varpi_0>0$ such that \mbox{$\mathrm{w}_e\ge \varpi_0$} for all $e\in\rE^\G$ and $\mu_v:=\sum_{(vv')\in\rE^\G}\mathrm{w}_{vv'}\le \varpi_0^{-1}$ for all $v\in\G$. \end{itemize} Clearly, this is equivalent to say that all edge weights $\mathrm{w}_\mathrm{e}$ are uniformly bounded away from $0$ and $\infty$ and all degrees of vertices of $\Gamma$ are uniformly bounded as well.
-We then denote \emph{random walk transition probabilities} by
+We assume that $\G$ satisfies: